 According to the first reading, ‘the Lord addressed Job out of the STORM’ (Job 38:1).
 The responsorial psalm also expresses God’s control over the storm.
 It reads: the Lord ‘hushed the STORM to a gentle breeze’ (Ps.
 107:29).
 Similarly in the gospel reading, Jesus calmed the STORM (Mark 4:39).
-Figuratively, we can see many things in our lives as storms.
-Difficulties or problems can be seen as storms of our lives.
-They have destructive force.
-Some may occur suddenly, while others can be predicted.
+Storms are destructive in nature.
+Hence, figuratively, difficulties or problems could be seen as storms of our lives; for they could be destructive.
+Some “storms” may occur suddenly, while others can be predicted.
 However, often we cannot stop them from happening.
 This notwithstanding, there is good news: Jesus Christ has power and authority over these storms!

-Today, the first reading offers us Job as a man who experienced destructive storms in his life.
-According to Job 1, Job was both righteous and very rich.
-But then the storms (hurricanes) started when Satan began to strike: in a single day, he lost the 500 oxen and 500 donkeys plus the herdsmen; 7,000 sheep plus the shepherds; 3,000 camels plus the servants; as well as all his sons and daughters.
+Today’s first reading is about Job, a righteous and rich man who experienced destructive storms in his life.
+For instance, according to Job 1, he experienced a series of storms (hurricanes) in a single day: he lost his 500 oxen and 500 donkeys plus the herdsmen; 7,000 sheep plus the shepherds; 3,000 camels plus the servants; as well as all his sons and daughters.

 When Job had received the bad news of all these violent storms of life, he fell to the ground and worshipped God saying: ‘Naked I came from my mother’s womb, naked shall I go.
 Yahweh gave, Yahweh has taken away: Blessed be his name’ (Job 1:20-21).